9 easy steps to making the best-fried chicken ever! You will be The Hit of The Party when you learn how to make comforting flavorful fried chicken.

 - Remove the chicken with tongs on to a large baking sheet that has been lined with paper towels.

-- Season the chicken as soon as it comes out of the oven with the remaining tablespoon of seasoning mixture.
+- Season the chicken as soon as it comes out of the fryer with the remaining tablespoon of seasoning mixture.

 - Serve hot and with honey, if you want a real treat!